Natural Gas Industry: Notable article

 In 2004, the journal published its first academic paper on shale gas research, titled “Reservoiring Mechanism of Shale Gas and Its Distribution”.
 The paper introduced the concept of “shale gas” to China for the first time.
 Since then, evaluations of shale gas resource potential and related trials have been conducted across China.
 To date, it remains the most cited article among all Scopus-indexed papers published by the journal.

 Initiated by this research, China entered a shale gas discovery and exploration phase from 2004 to 2012.
 This phase primarily involved learning from international shale gas exploration and development experiences, conducting theoretical research, and evaluating target areas.
 It was marked by the re-evaluations of existing wells and new test drilling projects.

 Abstracting and indexing

-The journal is now indexed and abstracted by Ei Compendex, Scopus, Petroleum Abstracts (PA), and Directory of Open Access Journals (DOAJ).
-It has a 2023 CiteScore of 6.5, ranking 47th in the category of the Geotechnical Engineering and Engineering Geology.
+The journal is now indexed and abstracted by Ei Compendex, Scopus, Petroleum Abstracts (PA), Directory of Open Access Journals (DOAJ), and GeoRef.
+It has a 2025 CiteScore of 11, ranking 9th in the category of Geology (Earth and Planetary Sciences).